-The UK’s housing is some of the oldest and most poorly insulated in Europe, so it comes as no surprise that research from the UK Committee on Climate Change (CCC) says that around £250 billion will need to be invested by 2050 to bring houses up to date.
+Housing in the UK is some of the oldest in Europe, so it's no surprise that research says that around £250 billion will need to be invested by 2050 to bring houses up to date (UK Committee on Climate Change).

-A handful of banks and building societies, including Newbury Building Society, are now offering green mortgage products to help people create more sustainable, environmentally friendly homes fit for the future.
+Some banks and building societies, including us, now offer green mortgage products to help people create more sustainable, environmentally-friendly homes.

-Green home improvements aren’t just good for the planet, they can also be good for your bank balance; helping you to improve energy efficiency and cut bills.
+Green home improvements aren’t just good for the planet, they can also be good for your bank balance; helping you to increase efficiency and cut bills.
 If you’re wondering how to reduce the carbon footprint of your home, here are four ideas:

 1. Upgrade your insulation

-The insulation in your walls, floors, and roof is an excellent place to start, particularly because without upgrading poor insulation, you’re unlikely to see the benefit of more costly improvements.
+The insulation in your walls, floors, and roof is an excellent place to start.
+Without upgrading poor insulation, you’re unlikely to see the benefit of more costly improvements.

 2. Don’t glaze over the importance of windows and doors

-Replacing any single glazing with double (or even triple) glazing can be a big help in keeping your home warm.
-Similarly, any external doors can be replaced to prevent heat escape, with modern designs containing integrated insulation.
+Replacing any single glazing with double (or even triple) glazing can help to keep your home warm.
+Similarly, any external doors can be replaced to prevent heat escape, with many modern designs containing integrated insulation.
 If you want to go further, some suppliers offer eco-friendly products with special finishes such as inert gas fillings.

 3. Harness the sun

-As one of the most visible green property updates, you may have considered making the most of the sun by installing a solar photovoltaic (PV) system.
-Systems connect to your electricity supply and can be used to power appliances in your home.
+As one of the most visible green property updates, you may have considered installing a solar photovoltaic (PV) system, which can connect directly to your electricity supply and can be used to power appliances in your home.

-There are also solar water heating systems available, which you could use to heat water for those bubble baths.
-Solar thermal systems are unlikely to provide 100% of your hot water supply, but the Energy Saving Trust estimates that a good system should provide around 90% in the summer, and 25% in the winter.
+There are also solar thermal water heating systems available.
+Whilst solar thermal systems are unlikely to provide 100% of your hot water supply, the Energy Saving Trust estimates that a good system should provide around 90% in the summer, and 25% in the winter.
+Bring on those bubble baths!

 4. Renewable heating systems

-With conversations about energy bills rumbling on, it’s no shock that many people are considering a renewable heating system.
+With conversations about energy bills rumbling on, many people are considering replacing older boilers with a renewable heating system.
 Let’s focus on one option: heat pumps.

 Some green updates can be expensive, and that’s where our GoGreen products come in.
 Whether you want to up the green credentials of your current home or build your own eco-friendly house, Newbury Building Society can help.

-If you would like to talk to us about our GoGreen Further Advance Mortgage or GoGreen Self-Build Reward, you can arrange an appointment to discuss by video, in a local branch or by telephone.
+If you would like to talk to us about our GoGreen Further Advance Mortgage or GoGreen Self-Build Reward, you can book an appointment by video, in a local branch or by telephone.

 YOUR MORTGAGE IS SECURED ON YOUR HOME.
 THINK CAREFULLY BEFORE SECURING OTHER DEBTS AGAINST YOUR HOME.
 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.